zombocom/puma_worker_killer/README.md

 This gem can also make your performance WORSE.
 When a worker is killed, and comes back it takes CPU cycles and time.
 If you are frequently restarting your workers then you're killing your performance.

-Here are some places to start improving your understanding of memory behvior in Ruby:
+Here are some places to start improving your understanding of memory behavior in Ruby:

 - [Complete Guide to Rails Performance (Book)](https://www.railsspeed.com)
 - [How Ruby uses Memory](https://www.sitepoint.com/ruby-uses-memory/)